SamMed05/c-cpp-notes/docs/c/function-pointers.md

 }
 ```

-## Practical Applications of Function Pointers
+## Practical applications of function pointers

 Function pointers are widely used in C for many important programming patterns: